TosbackCgusBridge-Bot/CGUs-versions/Usa/Privacy Policy.md

 We've combined our most powerful software and services to create one simple package, for one great price—Autodesk industry collections.

-learn more   _BAM Ireland is using AI to make construction smarter, safer, and more sustainable._
-_Read story_
+learn more   _Volkswagen uses generative design to help reimagine the classic VW bus._
+_Watch video_

+ARCHITECTURE, ENGINEERING &.
+CONSTRUCTION COLLECTION

+Integrated BIM tools, including Revit, AutoCAD, and Civil 3D Learn more Free trial Subscribe

 PRODUCT DESIGN &
 MANUFACTURING COLLECTION

 Professional CAD/CAM tools built on Inventor and AutoCAD Learn more Free trial Subscribe

-ARCHITECTURE, ENGINEERING &.
-CONSTRUCTION COLLECTION

-Integrated BIM tools, including Revit, AutoCAD, and Civil 3D Learn more Free trial Subscribe

 MEDIA &.
 ENTERTAINMENT COLLECTION

-Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Promo Data: FY20 Multi-Year Offer Try, buy, or learn more about Autodesk products See all products
+Artistic tools for entertainment content creation, including 3ds Max and Maya Learn more Free trial Subscribe Image courtesy of Volkswagen Promo Data: FY20 Multi-Year Offer Try, buy, or learn more about Autodesk products See all products

 Software for 2D and 3D CAD.
 Subscription includes AutoCAD, specialized toolsets, and apps.